How to charge an electric car in public?

 -

-Be considerate - be a responsible charging station user, don’t occupy charge points for longer than necessary, especially at busy locations.
+Be considerate - be a responsible charging station user.
+Don't occupy a charge point for longer than necessary, especially at busy locations.
 Once your vehicle is charged, move it to free up the spot for other drivers.

 Find out more about EV charging with DriveElectric

-With charging networks expanding, and more charge points becoming available, charging your EV in public is becoming ever more accessible and convenient.
-If you take the time to learn how to use different charge points, where to find them, and the costs involved, you’ll soon be charging your electric car with confidence.
+With charging networks continuing to expand and new charge points becoming available every week, charging your EV in public is more accessible and convenient than ever.
+Take the time to learn how different charge points work, where to find them, and the costs involved, and you'll soon be charging your electric car with confidence.

 Learn more about electric charging stations with DriveElectric, including how electric car charging stations work and examples of home charging costs.
 Contact us to chat to our business consultants to find out more about our electric vehicle leasing.